 ProlongancePhotography by Eric Laverty

-Through a continuous vantage point perspective I call Prolongance, I instigate and become the action in my compositions, asserting and recording my presence with a physicality antithetical to traditional image-making practices.
-Each moment is observed in real-time, accumulating and assembling in-camera, yet the unaided eye cannot perceive this continuum.
-Like the blur, the optical flow I induce captures visual transitions and movements that are typically masked by the brain's neural processing during saccadic suppression, unveiling through technology what is ordinarily hidden from our perception.
-I find this revelation of the unseen and unseeable magical.
-It forms the core of my creative exploration.As I negotiate gait, balance, and direction, I respond to the environment and the cues from my camera, embracing the inherent uncertainty in each interaction.
-Open to spontaneity, chance, and improvisation, I engage in a performative collaboration with my body, imaging technology, and the surrounding environment, where every step, directional shift, and fleeting encounter becomes a part of the unfolding.The unpredictable nature of Prolongance often leads to missteps, glitches, or failures in the imaging process.
-Yet, these challenges are intrinsic to my practice, transforming each obstacle into an opportunity to redefine and expand the boundaries of photographic expression.
+Through a continuous vantage point perspective I call Prolongance, I instigate and become the action in my compositions, asserting and recording my presence with a physicality that contrasts with traditional image-making practices.
+Like the blur, the optical flow I induce captures visual transitions and movements that are typically masked by the brain’s neural processing through saccadic suppression, unveiling what is ordinarily hidden from perception.
+This revelation of the unseen and unseeable feels magical and forms the core of my creative exploration.
+Yet, as Rebecca Solnit observed of Eadweard Muybridge, I seek to transcend the ubiquitous blur in photography, reimagining how motion and movement can be visualized.I engage in a performative collaboration with my body, imaging technology, and the surrounding environment, where every step, directional shift, and fleeting encounter becomes a part of the unfolding.
+As I negotiate gait, balance, and direction, I respond to the environment and the cues from my camera, embracing the inherent uncertainty that guides each interaction.The unpredictable nature of Prolongance often leads to missteps, glitches, or failures in the imaging process.
+Yet, these challenges are intrinsic to my practice, transforming each obstacle into an opportunity to redefine and expand the boundaries of my photographic expression.
 By leveraging imaging technology in unconventional ways and harnessing the unexpected, I invite viewers to question and rediscover the ephemeral nature of their own perceptions.Eric P. Laverty - New York

 Stairmaster/Stepmaster - New York (2024)